powsybl/powsybl.github.io/docs/iidm/model/terminal.md

 | Bus | `Bus` | yes | - | The connection bus of the viewed terminal in a bus-only topology |
 | ConnectableBus | `Bus` | yes | - | A bus that can be used to connect the viewed terminal in a bus-only topology |

+# Flow sign convention
+Flows at terminals (Terminal.P and Terminal.Q) follow the load sign convention.
+- Flow out from a bus (bus and bus/breaker views) or a node (node breaker view) has positive sign.
+- Consumptions from the grid are positive.

 # Examples
 This example shows how to use the terminal of an [injection](injection.md):
 ```java